apache/activemq-artemis/docs/user-manual/en/README.md

 ![ActiveMQ logo](images/activemq-logo.jpg)

-ActiveMQ User Manual
+Apache ActiveMQ User Manual
 ====================

-The User manual is an in depth manual on all aspects of ActiveMQ
+The User manual is an in depth manual on all aspects of Apache ActiveMQ